zombieCraig/DartRPG/memory-bank/progress.md

 - ✅ **Journal Navigation**: Added "Jump to last entry" button on journal screen when entries are scrollable

 ## Recent Milestones

+### Milestone: Countdown Clock Feature Implementation (April 2025)
+- ✅ Implemented a countdown clock system for tracking game events
+- ✅ Created Clock model with properties for title, segments, type, and progress
+- ✅ Developed a custom ClockSegmentPainter for drawing circular segmented clocks
+- ✅ Added clock-related methods to the Game model and GameProvider
+- ✅ Created specialized components for the clock system:
+  - ✅ ClockService: Service for clock operations
+  - ✅ ClockForm: Component for clock data entry
+  - ✅ ClockDialog: Component for clock creation and editing
+  - ✅ ClockProgressPanel: Component for displaying and managing clock progress
+  - ✅ ClockCard: Component for displaying individual clocks
+  - ✅ ClocksTabView: Component for displaying the clocks tab
+- ✅ Added a new "Clocks" tab to the Quests screen
+- ✅ Implemented "Advance all Campaign" and "Advance all Tension" buttons for batch operations
+- ✅ Added journal entry creation when clocks are filled completely
+- ✅ Created unit tests for the Clock model and Game model's clock-related methods
+- ✅ Enhanced the UI with clear, high-contrast buttons for better readability

 ### Milestone: Move Oracle Integration (April 2025)
 - ✅ Implemented dropdown and dice button for moves with embedded oracles